system-transparency/stfe/README.md

 Transparency](https://tools.ietf.org/html/rfc6962).<sup>[2](#footnote-2)</sup>
 2. Clients should verify that the log is append-only.
 This requires consistency proof verification.
-3. Clients should convince themselves that they see the same append-only log as everyone else.
+3. Clients should verify they see the _same_ append-only log as everyone else.
 This requires a well-defined gossip-audit model.

-That last point is often overlooked.
+The third point is often overlooked.
 While transparency logs are verifiable in theory due to inclusion and consistency proofs, _it is paramount that the different parties interacting with the log see the same entries and cryptographic proofs_.
 Therefore, we built a proactive gossip-audit model directly into STFE: _witness cosigning_.<sup>[3](#footnote-3)</sup>
 The idea is that many independent witnesses _cosign_ the log's STH if and only if they see a consistent append-only log.
-If enough reputable parties run witnesses that signed-off the same STH, you can by corollary be pretty sure that you see the same log (and thus the same checksums) as everyone else.
+If enough reputable parties run witnesses that signed-off the same STH, you can be pretty sure that you see the same log (and thus the same checksums) as everyone else.

-Moreover, if you already rely on witness cosigning for security, all you need from, say, a software publisher, is an artifact, a public verification key, a cosigned STH, and an inclusion proof up to that STH.
-To clarify why that is
-excellent: client-side verification becomes completely non-interactive!
+Moreover, if you rely on witness cosigning for security, all you need from, say, a software publisher, is an artifact, a public verification key, a cosigned STH, and an inclusion proof up to that STH.
+To clarify why that is excellent: client-side verification becomes completely non-interactive!

 ### Ecosystem robustness
-Our long-term aspiration is that clients should _fail-close_ if a checksum is not transparency logged.
+Our long-term aspiration is that clients should _fail-closed_ if a checksum is not transparency logged.
 This requires a _robust log ecosystem_.
 As more parties get involved by operating compatible logs and witnesses, the overall reliability and availability improves for everyone.
 An important factor to consider is therefore the _minimal common denominator_ to transparency log checksums.

-STFE uses a leaf type that contains just enough information to establish a context for clients and monitors:
+As far as we can tell the log's leaf entry must at minimum indicate:
-1. What entity should the checksum be attributed to (follows from signature and namespace).
+1. What public key should the checksum be attributed to.
-2. What does the checksum refer to so that the data can be located (identifier).
+2. What opaque data does the checksum _refer to_ such that the log entry can be analyzed by monitors.

 Additional metadata needs can be included in the data that the checksum covers, and the data itself can be stored in a public unauthenticated archive.

-It would be more difficult to build compatible logs if everyone wanted their own leaf type.
-Similarly, log APIs and data formats should ideally suit all.
-We are still thinking about that.
+Log APIs and data formats should also follow the principle of minimal common denominator.
+We are still in the process of analyzing this further.

 ### Spam mitigations
 Important factors: leaf is small, leaf is signed.